PhD Comprehensive Examination

 |8.oral exam||- always follows approximately one week after the written examination.

-- not public: only PhD Examination Committee and candidate
+- not public: only PhD Examination Committee, candidate and Chair of exam

 - examiners have independently reviewed the written contributions and the research proposal